iCAS-Lab/intel_movidius/README.md

 *For example*:

-Use:
+Use the following command exactly to use with NCS2:
-`docker run -it --device /dev/dri:/dev/dri --device-cgroup-rule='c 189:* rmw' -v /dev/bus/usb:/dev/bus/usb openvino/ubuntu20_data_dev:latest`
+`docker run -it -u 0 --name myriad --hostname openvinomyriad --device /dev/dri:/dev/dri --device-cgroup-rule='c 189:* rmw' -v /dev/bus/usb:/dev/bus/usb openvino/ubuntu20_data_dev:latest`
 to run the container and pass in the Intel NCS2.

 ***Note: Using the `--rm` flag when running the container deletes the container after exiting the run.***